4. Taxation of Property Rental Income in France

+i.
+Furnished or Unfurnished - The major distinction depends on whether you let furnished accommodation or an unfurnished property.
 If you let both, then each will taxed on a separate basis, using the applicable tax regime for each type of letting.

 ii.
 Turnover - A second distinction is based on your turnover, with smaller landlords given some choice as to the basis on which they can be taxed.

 We do not consider the system of company taxation of property profits as this is unlikely to be advantageous unless you have substantial rental or other earnings.

 However, it is possible to establish a fiscally transparent French property company, called a Société Civile Immobilière(SCI), and adopt the system of personal taxation outlined below, for use with unfurnished accommodation.

-Table: Income Tax Regimes
+Table: Tax Regimes - 2022 (2021 income)